alvaro-cuesta/tapestry/README.md

-# Tapestry: the best background generator
+# Tapestry: the best wallpaper generator

-Generate backgrounds for your mobile phone or desktop at a click's distance.
+Generate wallpapers/backgrounds for your mobile phone or desktop at a click's distance.
 Supports multiple beautiful patterns, custom palettes, post-processing effects...

 Try it on https://tapestry.cuesta.dev/

 > [!IMPORTANT]
-> Currently _best_ is not guaranteed.
-Actually not even _background generator_ is guaranteed.
-This is just a very early
+> Currently _best_ is **not guaranteed**.
+Actually not even wallpaper generator\_ is guaranteed.
+This is just a very
-> work-in-progress!
+> early work-in-progress!

 ## Development